OneGeochemistry/OneGeochemistry.github.io/README.md

-This contains the files for the # OneGeochemistry.github.io webpage.
+This repoe contains the files for the OneGeochemistry.github.io webpage.